PaperPrototype/spark-v6/README.md

 ## stripeconfig
 go to stripes docs and you can use the publicly available test key.
 Or if you are logged in, use the test key provided and paste it into a `stripeconfig` file

+## sendgridconfig
+go to app.sendgrid.com docs and you can create a free account.
+Or if you are logged in, use the test key provided and paste it into a `sendgridconfig` file

 # Running
 Use `go run .` once you have the config files created and set.